AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 >[!NOTE]
 >
->The Commerce Events extension is loaded automatically as a dependency of the Admin Unified Experience extension.
-It is available with Commerce 2.4.6 and later.
+>The Commerce Events extension is available with Commerce 2.4.6 and later.

 1. From your local Commerce project development environment, add the following configuration to the `.magento.env.yaml` file.